kang-chen/kang-chen.github.io/_posts/2015-05-15-communicating-between-components.md

 The answers on Stackoverflow involved quite a bit of complexity, I have tried to explain it in a simple manner.

+In this scenario the outer component can change the properties of the inner component.

+The inner component can also change itself, although can't change the properties of the outer component.

 **The inner component**